NyteshadeXT/PF2e-Core-Vault/01) Rules/Effects/Feat_Feature Effects/Effect_ Deadly Poison Weapon.md

-Applied when you apply a poison created with [[Feats/Deadly Poison Weapon|Deadly Poison Weapon]].
+Applied when you apply a poison created with [[Deadly Poison Weapon|Deadly Poison Weapon]].

 *Source: Pathfinder #149: Against the Scarlet Triad* *OGL*